 189. Scapa Beach

-I was excited to finally make a long-awaited first visit to Orkney after months of planning and research.
-I had planned for four days, including visits to three islands, but in the end poor weather curtailed my trip to just two.
-Landing in Kirkwall under grey skies, I was relieved that it was at least dry so I immediately headed off to nearby Inganess beach just a mile or so from the airport.
-However, the tide was fully in and there was basically no beach to see, so I left this one for another day.
-Instead, I drove to popular Scapa beach, just outside Kirkwall.
+I am so excited to finally make a long-awaited first visit to Orkney after months of planning and research.
+I’ve planned for four days, including visits to three islands, but I’m keeping an eye on the weather, which isn’t playing ball.
+Landing in Kirkwall under grey skies, I am relieved that it’s at least dry so I immediately head off to nearby Inganess beach just a mile or so from the airport.
+However, on arrival, the tide is fully in and there is literally no beach to see, so I leave this one for another day.
+Instead, I drive to popular Scapa beach, just outside Kirkwall.
 This crescent-shaped beach looks out to busy Scapa Flow, a body of water steeped in naval history but now populated by oil tankers.
 A road borders the back of the beach and there is plenty of parking, with a nearby memorial to the Royal Oak, the Royal Navy battleship sunk by a German U-boat torpedo in Scapa Flow in 1939 with the loss of 835 servicemen.
-After visiting this beach, I popped over to see the famous Orkney landmarks of the 5,000 year-old Ring of Brodgar stone circle and the even older Standing Stones of Stenness.
+After visiting this beach, I pop over to see the famous Orkney landmarks of the 5,000 year-old Ring of Brodgar stone circle and the even older Standing Stones of Stenness.